electricjones/electricjones.github.io/_posts/2024-07-01-call-me-suzaku-2.md

 Anthropologist Erving Goffman described how individuals use “symbolic clues,” like conduct, clothing, and speech, to express themselves and influence how others perceive them.
 This idea forms the basis of the Triad of Narrative Identity, which consists of three interconnected elements:
 {: .article_paragraph }

-- Narrative Resources: The shared stories, symbols, and archetypes that we draw from.
+- **Narrative Resources**: The shared stories, symbols, and archetypes that we draw from.
-- Personal Identity Narratives: The internal stories we tell ourselves about who we are.
+- **Personal Identity Narratives**: The internal stories we tell ourselves about who we are.
-- Performative Identities: The outward expressions of identity that others observe and interpret.
+- **Performative Identities**: The outward expressions of identity that others observe and interpret.
 {: .article_paragraph }

 Together, these elements create a feedback loop: we draw on narrative resources to shape our personal identity, which influences how we perform that identity in social settings.
 The reactions we receive then shape how we refine and adapt our personal narrative.